yigit4451/YDrive-Emulator/README.md

 ### How to Run
 1. Go to the [Releases](../../releases) section and download the latest `YDrive_Emulator_v1.0.0_win-x64.zip`.
-2. Extract the ZIP file to any folder on your PC.
+2. Extract the RAR file to any folder on your PC.
 3. Run `YDrive.exe` and enjoy your SEGA console games.

 ## 📌 Development Roadmap